pingidentity/pingidentity-solution-stacks/README.md

   * **Customer**

-    The Customer solution profile is an authentication authority solution for the customer use case, using PingID, PingFederate, PingAccess, PingDirectory, PingDataSync, and PingDataGovernance.
+    The Customer solution profile is an authentication authority solution for the customer use case, using PingID SDK, PingFederate, PingAccess, PingDirectory, PingDataSync, and PingDataGovernance.
 All images except PingDataSync are preconfigured.

 See [Get started](docs/getStarted.md) to set up the DevOps environment needed to run any of our solution profiles.